chipsalliance/firrtl-spec/spec.md

 Statements inside a layer block are only executed when the associated layer is enabled.

 A layer block must be associated with a layer declared in the current circuit.
-A layer block forms a lexical scope (as with [@sec:conditional-scopes]) for all identifiers declared inside it---statements and expressions in a layer block may use identifiers declared outside the layer block, but identifiers declared in the layer block may not be used in parent lexical scopes.
+A layer block forms a lexical scope (as with [@sec:declarations-within-conditional-regions]) for all identifiers declared inside it---statements and expressions in a layer block may use identifiers declared outside the layer block, but identifiers declared in the layer block may not be used in parent lexical scopes.
 The statements in a layer block are restricted in what identifiers they are allowed to drive.
 A statement in a layer block may drive no sinks declared outside the layer block *with one exception*: a statement in a layer block may drive reference types declared outside the layer block if the reference types are associated with the layer in which the statement is declared (see: [@sec:probe-types]).